+For the suppression of EMI in low-field applications, it is essential to identify the primary coupling pathways in order to mitigate interferences effectively.
+In general conducted interference arising from internal electronics is best mitigated using appropriate filtering and shielding of cables and electronics \cite{guallartnaval_2025}.

+For inductive and capacitive coupling, the RF coil in an MRI scanner is a very sensitive antenna tuned to the Larmor frequency of the nuclei in the investigated tissues.
+As such it can pick up interference signals from electromagnetic sources with nonzero spectral power within the bandwidth of the coil.
+Previous work in the very low-field magnetic field range (<100mT), has determined human body coupling as a major coupling pathway for EMI\cite{Qiao_2025}.
+It was shown, that a majority of EMI doesn't couple directly to the RF coil, instead the human body acts as an intermediate coupling pathway between EMI source and RF coil.

-Notably, many of these aforementioned papers employ primarily inductive reference sensors, i.e. coils.
+The question now arises, if this human body coupling happens via a capacitive or inductive pathway or a combination of both.
+Notably, many papers that describe active noise cancellation techniques employ primarily inductive reference sensors, i.e. coils.
 However, Srinivas et al. \cite{srinivas_external_2022} explicitly state that an additional reference signal derived from an electrode attached to the patient improves the EMI suppression considerably, and Yang et al. \cite{Yang_2022} include an additional \textit{ring coil} that is placed around the finger of the subject being measured.
 These observations suggest that part of EMI may be coupled capacitively from the body of the patient to the receive coil.

 In fact, Lena et al. \cite{lena_subject_2025} showed that they could effectively suppress EMI by simply grounding the subject lying in the scanner as well as by adding Faraday shields around the subject.
 The authors state that the body acts as a monopole antenna for coupling EMI to the RF coil \cite{Li_2017}.
 We note that inductively coupled magnetic components of EMI are not expected to be suppressed substantially by grounding, because such coupling to the RF coil via the patient could only happen via eddy currents in the body which cannot be suppressed in this way \cite{bronzino_bmtbook}.